netscaler/netscaler-k8s-ingress-controller/deployment/baremetal/README.md

        <summary>NS_VIP</summary>

-       Citrix ingress controller uses the IP provided in this environment variable to configure a virtual IP address in the Tier-1 ADC which would receive the application traffic from the external world.
+       Netscaler ingress controller uses the IP provided in this environment variable to configure a virtual IP address in the Tier-1 ADC which would receive the application traffic from the external world.

        This variable is useful in the case where all Ingresses run in the Virtual IP address.
 This variable takes precedence over the [frontend-ip](../../docs/configure/annotations.md) annotation.